Main field of studyAgeing and Social Change

 - At least 5 ECTS credits passed in Social Sciences

-- 75 ECTS credits passed from the Master's programme in Ageing and Social Change with at least 22,5 ECTS credits from: Ageing and Social Change as Interdisciplinary Social Science (7,5 ECTS credits), Researching the Ageing Society I - Methods in Ageing and Social Change (7,5 ECTS credits) and Policies and Policy Consulting in the Ageing Society (7,5 ECTS credits)
+- 22,5 ECTS credits passed from Master's Programme in Ageing and Social Change including at least 15 ECTS credits from the courses Ageing and Social Change as Interdisciplinary Social Science (7,5 ECTS credits) and Research Methods in Ageing and Social Change I (7,5 ECTS credits)

 - English corresponding to the level of English in Swedish upper secondary education (Engelska 6)

 Exemption from Swedish

 Intended learning outcomes